 - Review existing resources regularly: Do they need to be updated?
 Are they accurate?
 A customer service team is only as good as the accuracy of the knowledge you put at their fingertips.

 Of the many ways to improve customer service, collecting feedback gives you a high-level view of what’s working well and what needs to be improved in your customer service strategy.
-Start sending customer service surveys in minutes by signing up for a 7-day trial or jumping into a free plan today.
+Start sending customer service surveys in minutes by signing up for free today.